amiechen/pretzel/README.md

 ## Add a shortcut:

-If you **have** github account, please read [the Contributing doc here](./docs/CONTRIBUTING.md)
+If you **have** github account, please [check the roadmap first](https://github.com/amiechen/pretzel/projects/1?add_cards_query=is%3Aopen) then read [the Contributing doc here](./docs/CONTRIBUTING.md)

-If you **don't have** a github account, please follow these steps:
+If you **don't have** a github account, please check the [roadmap first](https://github.com/amiechen/pretzel/projects/1?add_cards_query=is%3Aopen).
+If you don't see desired apps under development, follow these steps:

-* 1. Create a text file with <your-app-name>.yml as the file name.
+1. Create a text file with <your-app-name>.yml as the file name.
 For example, `Photoshop.yml`.
-* 2. Find your app's shortcuts on the web and add them to your `.yml` file, in the same format as the files in `/shortcuts` folder.
+2. Find your app's shortcuts on the web and add them to your `.yml` file, in the same format as the files in `/shortcuts` folder.
-* 3. Send me the `.yml` file so I could add it in.
+3. Send me the `.yml` file so I could add it in.

 ## License